Homework: More Time on Task

 Obviously, students will learn more if they spend more time learning, all other things being equal.

 But not all homework time is of equal value, and there's such a thing as too much.
-In some schools -- especially high schools -- homework expectations can be downright unhealthy.
+In some schools — especially high schools where students aim to compete for admission to elite schools — homework expectations can be downright unhealthy.
 If you are looking for ways to have a conversation about reducing the academic pressure in your school, you may find inspiration in presentations available on ChallengeSuccess.org.

 It's reasonable for parents and students to ask "how long is homework supposed to take?"
-Schools and parents need some guidelines.
+Schools and parents tend to want guidelines.

 The "ten-minute rule" is endorsed by both the National PTA and the National Education Association.
 It states that "the maximum amount of homework (all subjects combined) should not exceed 10 minutes per grade level per night."

-The 10-minute rule evolved from a synthesis of many research studies about homework, originally conducted by Harris Cooper of Duke University in the 1980s.
-It is called a "rule" largely because many schools and districts include a version of it in their homework policies.
+The 10-minute rule evolved from a synthesis of many research studies about homework, especially work conducted by Harris Cooper of Duke University in the 1980s.
+Why is it called a "rule?"
+Because many school boards have literally codified it as policy.
+In California, you might be able to find your school district’s policy by searching for Board Policy 6154.

-If taken literally, the "ten minute rule" implies that sixth graders should spend no more than an hour per day on homework.
-As usual, the actual findings of research about homework warrant no such precision.
-From the start, the "rule" has been better imagined as encouragement for teachers to be thoughtful about what they ask of students.
-In higher grades, particularly, it is easy for teachers to collectively bury students in homework without even knowing that they are doing it.
+If enforced literally, the "ten minute rule" implies that sixth graders should spend no more than an hour per day on homework.
+Of course, the actual findings of research about homework warrant no such precision.
+From the start, the "rule" has been better imagined as an encouragement for teachers to be thoughtful about what they ask of students.
+In higher grades, particularly, it is easy for teachers to collectively bury students in homework without knowing that they are doing it.

-Reality check: Few students come close to busting the 10-minute 'rule'
+Reality check: Few students bust the 10-minute 'rule'

-In the old days, teachers wrote homework assignments on a blackboard, or handed them out on paper.
-Students would copy the assignment into a notebook, then bring it home, then do the work, then bring it back to school, find it and hand it in.
+In the old days, teachers wrote homework assignments on a blackboard or handed them out on paper.
+Students would copy the assignment into a notebook, bring it home, do the work, then bring it back to school, find it, and hand it in.

-In plenty of schools, this process hasn't changed yet -- but it will.
-Increasingly, teachers are using online tools to assign homework, track completion and record grades.
-Using these student information systems, students and parents can see homework assignments and deadlines online and with little or no delay.
+In plenty of schools, this process hasn't changed yet — but it will.
+Increasingly, teachers are using online tools to assign homework, track completion, and record grades.
+Using these student information systems, students and parents can see homework assignments and deadlines online with little or no delay.
 They can tell when work has been handed in, and what score they received.
 If your school district doesn't yet use a school information system, it may be evaluating one.

 Because homework is such an important part of the education process, the California State PTA offers homework advice for parents in many languages.
 The National PTA has advice for teachers, too: Homework that cannot be done without help is not good homework.

 In the past, this approach was mostly reserved for upper-grade-level work in English or History classes.
 But the increasing availability of computing power and internet connectivity is making some pretty amazing explanations available online in all kinds of subjects.
-Watching some lectures hardly feels like homework.
-For example, it might be hard for many students to slog through a written overview of the history of Japan, but if the lesson is animated, irreverent and short, it turns out that tens of millions will watch it just for fun.
+For example, it might be hard for many students to slog through a written overview of the history of Japan, but if the lesson is animated, irreverent, and short, it turns out that millions will watch it just for fun.
+It hardly feels like homework, right?

 The practice of using technology to introduce new material as homework and using class time to discuss or practice it is sometimes called flipping the classroom.
-The greatest champion of this approach is Sal Khan, the founder of Khan Academy.
+One champion of this approach is Sal Khan, the founder of Khan Academy.
+In 2023 a large-scale meta-analysis confirmed the obvious: if students want it to work, it can work.
+Or it can just be another forgettable thing to zip through at double-speed.

 If some students take longer, so what?